-Google’s ‘Chrome’ browser is an incredibly popular web browser.
-In fact, about 50% of all people that surf the web use Chrome.
-All other web browsers (Internet Explorer, Firefox, Safari, etc..) have a much smaller market share.
+Google’s ‘Chrome’ browser is one of the most popular web browsers out there.
 So a ton of people that visit YOUR website are viewing your site in a Chrome browser.

 Separately, if you look atop your web browser, you’ll see that your website probably says “http://www.website.com” as opposed to “https://www.website.com”.
 Notice the http vs the httpS.

-Chrome recently announced here (https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html) that beginning in January 2017, they’ll be showing a unsecure warning message to your website visitors if your site is still using http and not https.
+With the release of Chrome 68, they’ll be showing a unsecure warning message to your website visitors if your site is still using http and not https.

 The reason that Chrome (and probably pretty soon the other browsers too) will be warning visitors to sites with just http is simple: http is less secure than https.
 An additional security product called an ‘SSL certificate’ needs to be purchased and applied to your site to make it https.
 You can Google what an SSL certificate is, but basically it adds a strong layer of security.